Want to become a mason? Why masonry? Think opportunity. There’s a major shortage of masons nationwide.

 Kevin said many of his students come into his 16-week program with no masonry experience.
 In fact, a lot of them come to his program simply because the college’s carpentry program is full.
 Once they see what the work’s about and they see the wage, they’re all in.

-Andrew Cross went through Kevin’s program in 2014.
+Andrew Cross went through Kevin’s program at Milwaukee Area Technical College in 2014.

 “I almost quit the second week.
 I thought, ‘This was very hard!’
 We had to flip mortar all day long to get the experience.
 My hands was hurting.
 Eventually, though, I got the hang of it.”